TKouyama/ROLO_LunarCalibration/README.md

 - Kouyama et al., Development of an application scheme for the SELENE/SP lunar reflectance model for radiometric calibration of hyperspectral and multispectral sensors, Planetary and Space Science, 2016.
 - Kouyama et al., Lunar calibration for ASTER VNIR and TIR with observations of the Moon in 2003 and 2017, Remote Sensing, accepted.

+This repository will be composed of:
+- Program for converting TLE to SPK kernel
+- Program for calculating obsrevation geometry at a given date
+- Program for estimating lunar irradiance with the ROLO model

 (Not completed yet.)

 Usage example: